Updated: Feb 1

 Rather than give a specific pattern I am providing a recipe, with the ingredients being the different parts of a sock, with hints and tips and video tutorials, so you can try making a sock that is going to fit your foot how you like.
-Use it as a starting point to creating your own perfect fitting sock.
+Use it as a starting point for creating your perfect fitting sock.
+If you're not sure what yarn to use we have a great selection of hand dyed yarn in our shop that will work great for making socks such as Sock Yarn, Valley Sock 4 and a nylon-free Australian yarn Purist.
+We also sometimes have striped Sock Sets too which are fun.
+Back to making your socks!

 Below I will cover: